THERAPIST. COACH. CONSULTANT. EDUCATOR.

 Some of what I believe:

-• I believe that our worthiness comes not from accomplishment, identity, or conformity but simply from our humanity.
+I believe that our worthiness comes not from accomplishment, productivity, identity, appearance, achievement, or conformity, but simply from our humanity.

-• I believe that difference does not need to equate to danger or disconnection.
+I believe that difference does not need to equate to danger, disconnection, or dehumanization.

-• I believe in the power of relationships to help us heal, grow, shift, celebrate, endure, and enjoy life.
+I believe in the power of relationships to help us heal, grow, celebrate, grieve, endure, and experience greater joy.

-• I believe in the inherent goodness of people of all genders, sexual identities and orientations, ethnicities, races, body abilities, body sizes, and socioeconomic statuses.
+I believe in the inherent dignity, worth, and humanity of people of all genders, sexual identities and orientations, ethnicities, races, body sizes, body abilities, ages, and socioeconomic backgrounds.

 Official Bio: